ademicho123/post-comments-sentiment-Analysis/README.md

-## Sentiment Analysis Script README
+## Post Comment Sentiment Analysis

 ### Introduction
 This script performs sentiment analysis on a dataset of comments using Natural Language Processing (NLP) techniques and machine learning algorithms.